-On this date in 1906, President Theodore Roosevelt was made an honorary member of the Improved Order of Red Men.
+On January 11, 1906 President Theodore Roosevelt was made an honorary member of the Improved Order of Red Men.

-The IORM was a fraternal lodge at a time in American history when fraternal lodges were a pervasive social force.
+The IORM was a fraternal lodge at a time in American history when fraternal lodges were a pervasive social force, when social networking was undigitized and eye-to-eye, when people met in clubrooms, not chatrooms.
 One scholar estimated that “every fifth man belonged to at least one of the nation’s seventy thousand fraternal lodges.”

 In 1890 the Fort Worth Gazette estimated that Fort Worth had four thousand fraternal lodge members.
 The population of Fort Worth in 1890 was twenty-four thousand, so by that estimate, one man in six belonged to a lodge.

-And there were animals: Bovinians and Owls and Elks, oh my.
+And there was a veritable Ark of animals: Bovinians and Owls, Elks and Eagles, Beavers and Moose and Otters, oh my.